aka Asterix & Obelix in Britain; Asterix & Obelix: On Her Majesty’s Secret Service

 The Asterix comic-books enjoy an enormous international popularity.
 Asterix first appeared in the magazine Pilote in 1959 and the stories were compiled and released in the familiar large-sized book format beginning with Asterix the Gaul (1960).
 The series extends to 36 books to date – 24 of these were produced by co-creators Rene Goscinny and Albert Uderzo, while Uderzo has produced a further eleven books on his own following Goscinny’s death in 1977.
 The books are set in a tiny village in Gaul (as France used to be known during the Roman occupation).
 The villagers maintain a cheerful resistance to the Romans, which usually consist of the quick-witted Asterix and his large, dumb companion Obelix beating up as many centurions as they can, something they regard as a sport, where they have a natural advantage due to the druid’s creation of a magic potion that bestows great strength.
 Much of history and modern culture is spoofed in some often extremely clever gags.

 There have been numerous film adaptations of Asterix over the years.
 The French animation company Dargaud made a series of animated films – Asterix the Gaul (1967), Asterix and Cleopatra (1968), The Twelve Tasks of Asterix (1976) – the latter two both being co-directed by Goscinny and Uderzo – Asterix Vs Caesar (1985), Asterix in Britain (1986), which adapts the same comic-book as this film, and Asterix and the Big Fight (1989).
-There have been several animated films from other companies with Asterix Conquers America (1994) and from the French M6 Asterix and the Vikings (2006) and Asterix: The Mansion of the Gods (2014).
+There have been several animated films from other companies with Asterix Conquers America (1994) and from the French M6 Asterix and the Vikings (2006) and then the CGI-animated Asterix: The Mansion of the Gods (2014) and Asterix: The Secret of the Magic Potion (2018).
 In recent years, there have been a number of live-action adaptations, the common thread between these being Gerard Depardieu cast as Obelix.
 These have included Asterix and Obelix vs Caesar (1999), Asterix and Obelix Meet Cleopatra (2002) and Asterix at the Olympic Games (2008).
 Indeed, with Gerard Depardieu being the only internationally known name in the film, the actor playing Asterix has tended to be regarded as a supporting character.

 The film plays on obvious gags at times – when a tapestry is introduced and it told how it has been in the Macintosh family for generations, you know that there is going to be a gag where it gets unwound; when Asterix and Obelix enters an inn full of Romans, you just know that their cover is going to get blown – but at least the film is generally faithful to replicating the characters and the visually absurdist tone of the original comic-books.
 Although a gag where Julius Caesar does an “I am your father” gag to Asterix viz The Empire Strikes Back (1980) seems out of place.